-Covered Services — Unless a service or item is specifically excluded under the terms of the state plan, a federal waiver, a managed care services contract, or an amendment to any of these, the phrase "covered services" means all health care, long term services and supports, or dental services or items that the MCO must arrange to provide and pay for on a member's behalf under the terms of the contract executed between the MCO and HHSC, including:
+Covered services — Unless a service or item is specifically excluded under the terms of the state plan, a federal waiver, a managed care services contract or an amendment to any of these, the phrase "covered services" means all health care, long term services and supports, or dental services or items that the MCO must arrange to provide and pay on a member's behalf under the terms of the contract executed between the MCO and HHSC, including:

 - all value-added services under such contract.

 Day — A calendar day, unless otherwise specified in the text.
 A calendar day includes weekends and holidays.

 Day Activity and Health Services (DAHS) — Licensed DAHS facilities provide daytime services, up to 10 hours per day, Monday through Friday, to people who live in the community.
 Services address physical, mental, medical and social needs.
 People may attend up to five days per week, depending on their eligibility.

 Deaf Blind with Multiple Disabilities (DBMD) — A non-capitated 1915(c) waiver which provides home and community-based services to individuals who are deaf and blind and have a third disability.

 Denial — Closure of an application with a finding of ineligibility.

 Designated Representative (DR) — A willing adult appointed by the CDS employer to assist with, or perform, the employer's required responsibilities to the extent approved by the employer.
 A DR, usually a family member, is not a paid service provider and is at least age 18.